dooboolab-community/dooboo-ui/packages/Progress/README.md

 # Progress

+This package is made for show progress of time consuming work as graph.
+Currently, it only include circle graph.

 ## Props

+### Progress.Circle

 | Props    | Types                                                                                                                                                                                                                                                                                                                                                                                              | Description                                                                                                         | Required | Default   |
 | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- | -------- | --------- |